Bellagio pool

 This place can also boast a superb range of dining options, ranging from the classic Steak House (sometimes, it’s the only way to go), to a sunshine-filled Italian restaurant and a very fun Mexican eatery.
 We also love the sweet (in every sense) Bake Shop selling ridiculously creative cakes perfect for the little ones.

-Time Out tip: Make use of the complimentary shuttle to and from the Strip – and the airport.
+Time Out tip: Make use of the complimentary shuttle to and from the Strip—and the airport.

-Address: 2300 Paseo Verde Parkway, Henderson
+Address: 2300 Paseo Verde Parkway, Henderson, Las Vegas, NV, 89052

-Price: Starting at $159 per night
+Price: Starting at $215 per night

 Closest Transport Link: Train: Mandalay Bay.
 Monorail: Mgm Grand Station

-4. The ENGLiSH Hotel
+9. The ENGLiSH Hotel

 Here’s another Vegas hotel option that promises a slightly different aesthetic and experience to many of those in this neck of the woods.
 The ENGLiSH Hotel (their capitalisation, not ours) opened its doors in March 2022 and is run by Todd English.
-The result is a 74-room hotel in the Arts District that is run with precision but also feels 100% more intimate than those towering palaces on the Strip do.
+The result is a 74-room hotel in the Arts District that is run with precision but also feels 100 percent more intimate than those towering palaces on the Strip do.
 It also, as expects, has some pretty nice food on offer too (we’ll get to that later).

 The room designs take inspiration from the Roaring Twenties era, but here that has been translated into striking contemporary spaces with lots of black, lots of white and lots of urbane style hits.
 There’s a definitely rock-star-crash-pad thing going on here (if you’d book the Chelsea Hotel in New York, then try here for your Vegas stay) but it’s kept paired back and sophisticated.
 When booking, consider opting for a view with poolside views, it will add an extra note of tranquility to your stay.

 Everyone staying here has access to their room service 2.0 menu.
 Overseen by The Pepper Club, it offers Mediterranean-inspired dishes of a kind not normally found as a room service option.
 To us, that sounds like the start of a very sexy night alone in your room with your partner.
-But if you’d rather venture - slightly - out, head to The Pepper Club’s onsite restaurant, a decadent, indulgent and delectable abode that serves dishes that are high quality without being pretentious or overfussy.
+But if you’d rather venture—slightly—out, head to The Pepper Club’s onsite restaurant, a decadent, indulgent and delectable abode that serves dishes that are high quality without being pretentious or overfussy.

-Just one thing to note: this is a hotel for over 21s only.
-So don’t rock up with the rest of the Von Trapp family in tow.
+Just one thing to note—this is a hotel for over 21s only, so don’t rock up with the rest of the Von Trapp family in tow.

 Time Out tip: Stay here if you're looking to be close enough to the action of the Strip – without hearing it 24/7.

-Address: 921 South Main Street
+Address: 921 South Main Street, Las Vegas, NV, 89101

 Price: Starting at $293 per night